What Is The Employee Lifecycle?

 - Always-on feedback

-Even within that set, there is plenty of variation – for example, while some organizations still run an annual engagement survey alongside their other lifecycle feedback mechanisms, others have moved to shorter, quarterly feedback pulses to keep a more regular eye on their engagement metrics.
+Even within that set, there is plenty of variation – for example, while some organisations still run an annual engagement survey alongside their other lifecycle feedback mechanisms, others have moved to shorter, quarterly feedback pulses to keep a more regular eye on their engagement metrics.

 And while there are best practices templates for all of the mechanisms listed above, there are no hard and fast rules about when to gather feedback – essentially, if it matters to your employees, it’s a good opportunity to gather feedback.